On intersective polynomials with non-solvable Galois group: New explicit intersective polynomials for non-solvable groups

 This means that any Galois extension of $\qq$ with group $PSL_2(8)$ or $P\Gamma L_2(8)$ will yield an intersective polynomial with two irreducible factors, just as long as we can make sure that no inertia subgroup $I_p$ has order divisible by $7$ (for any prime $p$).
-We will first use this to generate infinitely many intersective polynomials for $P\Gamma L_2(8)$.
+We will restrict to the case of $P\Gamma L_2(8)$ here.